imcodify/imCodify/README.md

 #### **Design and Development**
 ![Design and Development](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I'm Imran from Pakistan, and we are a team of Designer and Developer.
 We really enjoy learning languages and frameworks like React and React Native, as well as work in CMS like WordPress, Webflow, Wix, Shopify and Squarespace.
-We also enjoy wireframing, ui, ux, and design in general
+We also enjoy wireframing, ui, ux, and design in general.

-Skills: HTML / CSS / JS / React / React Native
+##Skills and Experience
+* ⚛ React
+* 📱 React Native
+* 💻 HTML, CSS, JS

 - 🔭 I’m currently working on my own Agency.